Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

 The increasing stress ramp is shown in (a,b) while the decreasing stress ramp is shown in (d,e).
-The DEM results are displayed as contours of $f(v_\mathrm{w})$ corresponding to each value of $\mu_\mathrm{w}$, in such a way that the plots can be read as the probability of occurrence of individual realizations, with yellow color indicating high probability and blue color indicating low probability.
+The DEM results are displayed as contours of $f(\tilde{v}_\mathrm{w})$ corresponding to each value of $\mu_\mathrm{w}$, in such a way that the plots can be read as the probability of occurrence of individual realizations, with yellow color indicating high probability and blue color indicating low probability.
 The deterministic $\mu_\mathrm{w,start}$ and $\mu_\mathrm{w,stop}$ values from DEM are also displayed as filled circles, and the NGF model prediction is shown as the red line.
-An excellent agreement between NGF and DEM is observed in the flowing regime.
+An excellent agreement between NGF and DEM is observed in the flowing regime\footnote{The small discrepancy observed in the case $\ell/d = 25$ is probably attributable to the choice of boundary conditions for $g$.
+An extensive discussion on the role of the latter is presented in Section \ref{sec:InclinedPlane}.}.
 Similarly, the transition between arrested and flowing states occurs at similar stress levels in both cases, and displays all three features (F1--F3) identified in the introduction: hysteresis between onset and arrest, velocity jump at onset, and strengthening with smaller $\ell/d$.
 The amount of velocity jump at flow onset exhibited by the NGF solution appears smaller than that observed in the DEM simulations; this is a consequence of the NGF model being calibrated so as to start flowing at the lowest possible critical stress based on the DEM simulations.